© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa SE of East Farm is a scheduled monument protected by Historic England under reference 1002414.
 View the official record →

-Roman villa SE of East Farm is a Romano-British settlement site located in Dorset.
+The Roman villa south-east of East Farm is a Romano-British settlement site located in Dorset, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002414.

 Roman villa SE of East Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002414.